civboot/fngi/README.md

-# Fngi: the language that grows on the silicone
+# Fngi: a readable language that grows from the silicone

 > **UPDATE:** I am now building software in fngi.
 So far this has been only a
 > few tests and some core syntax, but I'm currently paving the way for a 4k